grepory/ragu/GETTING_STARTED.md

 1. Check the detailed documentation in the README.md
 2. Look for error messages in the server logs
-3. Consult the FastAPI, ChromaDB, or LangChain documentation for specific component issues
+3. Consult the FastAPI or ChromaDB documentation for specific component issues

 ## System Architecture